Glasgow Anniesland (Scottish Parliament constituency)

-Glasgow Anniesland is a constituency of the Scottish Parliament (Holyrood), being one of eight constituencies within the Glasgow City council area.
+Glasgow Anniesland (Gaelic: Glaschu Fearann Anna) is a burgh constituency of the Scottish Parliament, being one of eight constituencies covering the Glasgow City council area.
 It elects one Member of the Scottish Parliament (MSP) by the plurality (first past the post) method of election.
-It is also one of nine constituencies in the Glasgow electoral region, which elects seven additional members, in addition to nine constituency MSPs, to produce a form of proportional representation for the region as a whole.
+Under the additional-member electoral system used for elections to the Scottish Parliament, it is also one of eight constituencies in the Glasgow electoral region, which elects seven additional members, in addition to eight constituency MSPs, to produce a form of proportional representation for the region as a whole.

 In the first election to the Scottish Parliament the seat was won for Labour by Donald Dewar who subsequently became the first First Minister of Scotland.
 Since the 2011 Scottish Parliament election the MSP has been Bill Kidd of the Scottish National Party.

 Electoral region

-The other eight constituencies of the Glasgow region are Glasgow Cathcart, Glasgow Kelvin, Glasgow Maryhill and Springburn, Glasgow Pollok, Glasgow Provan, Glasgow Shettleston, Glasgow Southside and Rutherglen.
+The other seven constituencies of the Glasgow region are Glasgow Baillieston and Shettleston, Glasgow Cathcart and Pollok, Glasgow Central, Glasgow Easterhouse and Springburn, Glasgow Kelvin and Maryhill, Glasgow Southside, and Rutherglen and Cambuslang.
+The region covers most of the Glasgow City council area, and a north-western portion of the South Lanarkshire council area.

-The region covers the Glasgow City council area and a north-western portion of the South Lanarkshire council area.
+Prior to the second periodic review of Scottish Parliament boundaries in 2025, the other eight constituencies of the Glasgow region were Glasgow Cathcart, Glasgow Kelvin, Glasgow Maryhill and Springburn, Glasgow Pollok, Glasgow Provan, Glasgow Shettleston, Glasgow Southside, and Rutherglen.
+The region covered the Glasgow City council area and a north-western portion of the South Lanarkshire council area.